 Applications may be submitted by fishermen, shellfish wardens, town officials, or other stakeholders in partnership with a town or nonprofit (for example a land trust or other community organization).
-Applications should demonstrate involvement of clam or mussel harvesters, shellfish committee members, and shellfish wardens as well as scientists, regulators, managers and other key stakeholders.
+Applications must demonstrate involvement of clam or mussel harvesters.
+The review committee will favor projects that also include shellfish committee members and shellfish wardens as well as scientists, regulators, managers, and other key stakeholders.
 If clam or mussel harvesters have a project idea and need assistance connecting with a town official or representative from a non-profit organization, support will be provided (see contact information for questions below).
 Though projects may include an education component, this fund is not intended to be used exclusively for education initiatives.